Cost can be confusing (we understand) and there are many types of fees. It is important

 not funded by the State of Missouri, and are subject to change without prior written

-You may be eligible for the International Education & Services Scholarship
+You may be eligible for an Academic Scholarship

 scholarships.
 These are a great option for international students too.
 If you missed